tiepdotme/samwize.com/_posts/2018-03-21-nested-uiviewcontrollers-using-container-views.markdown

 - `removeFromParentViewController()` - only child should call
 - `willMove(toParentViewController:)` - only child should call
 - `didMove(toParentViewController:)` - only child should call

+You have to be careful what you can, and should, call.

 Rotation and appearance callbacks are automatically propagated from parent to children.